thejessleigh/generic-flask-skeleton/README.md

 This skeleton includes some utilites for both GitHub and GitLab.
 Repository specific files should be removed as necessary.

+[Poetry](https://poetry.eustace.io) is used to manage dependencies and the virtual environment.
+Please note that `poetry shell` [does not work correctly](https://github.com/sdispater/poetry/issues/571).

 # Pre-Commit

 This project uses pre-commit hooks to ensure consistent code style throughout the repo.
 We use